-The first Rose Bowl Game took place in 1902, between the Michigan Wolverines and Stanford, the former winning 49-0.
-This inaugural match was played at Tournament Park, as the Rose Bowl Stadium was not constructed until 1922.
+The game itself originated as a way to finance the annual Tournament of Roses Parade, which occurs on the same day.
+The parade first happened in 1890, with the president of the Tournament of Roses Association paying to import the Michigan Wolverines to play against the Stanford Cardinal in 1902.
+The parade features floats, bands, equestrian performances and more.
+The inaugural match was played at Tournament Park, as the Rose Bowl Stadium was not constructed until 1922.
 Since then, the Rose Bowl has always occurred in the Rose Bowl Stadium with the exception of the 1942 game, which took place in Durham, North Carolina out of an abundance of caution following the Pearl Harbor attack the previous December.
 Due to the arrangement of the Bowl Championship Series, the Rose Bowl also functioned as the BCS National Championship Game in 2002 and 2006.
 Under this scheme, the team selection for the Rose Bowl Game is comprised of the champions of the Pac-12 and Big Ten conferences, with the exception of those who are going to the national championship.
 This tournament scheme ends on Jan.
 6, 2014, after which the Rose Bowl Game will function as a semifinal game of the new College Football Playoff series once every three seasons.
 No matter what the arrangement, the Rose Bowl Game is prestigious, and along with New Year's traffic, the whole area makes it hard to find parking.
 If you don't want to show up halfway through the game, it is best to make use of ParkWhiz and book a Rose Bowl or UCLA parking spot long before the game.

 ParkWhiz is as easy as watching the Pasadena Tournament of Roses, except with no plant allergies.
-All you have to do is log onto the ParkWhiz website, find the game or event that you need Rose Bowl parking for, book your Rose Bowl spot and print your parking pass.
+All you have to do is log onto the ParkWhiz website, find the game or event that you need Rose Bowl parking for and book your Rose Bowl spot on ParkWhiz.
 When you bring your ParkWhiz parking pass with you, you won't have to stop and smell the roses - you can get right to the game.